-Figure 2: (Top Row) Adversarial face images synthesized via six adversarial attack generators used in our study.
+Figure 2: (Top Row) Adversarial faces synthesized via 6 adversarial attacks used in our study.
 (Bottom Row) Corresponding adversarial perturbations (gray indicates no change from the input).
 Notice the diversity in the perturbations.
 ArcFace scores between adversarial image and the unaltered gallery image (not shown here) are given below each image.
 A score above 0.36 indicates that two faces are of the same subject.
 Zoom in for details.

 A number of approaches have been proposed to defend against adversarial attacks.
 Their major shortcoming is generalizability to unseen adversarial attacks.
 Adversarial face perturbations may vary significantly (see Fig. 2).
-For instance, gradient-based attacks, such as FGSM [10] and PGD [10], perturb every pixel in the face image, whereas, AdvFaces [1] and SemanticAdv [7] perturb only the salient facial regions, e.g., eyes, nose, and mouth.
-On the other hand, GFLM [6] performs geometric warping to the face.
-Since the exact type of adversarial perturbation may not be known a priori, a defense system trained on a subset of adversarial attack types may not perform well on other unseen adversarial attacks.
+For instance, gradient-based attacks, such as FGSM [13] and PGD [13], perturb every pixel in the face image, whereas, AdvFaces [1] and SemanticAdv [10] perturb only the salient facial regions, e.g., eyes, nose, and mouth.
+On the other hand, GFLM [9] performs geometric warping to the face.
+Since the exact type of adversarial perturbation may not be known a priori, a defense system trained on a subset of adversarial attack types may have degraded performance on other unseen attacks.